Beadl-test/Beadl-test.github.io/BEADL_XML/BEADL_BeadlProtocol.md

 ---
 layout: default
+title: BEADL-XML protocol element
-title: BEADL-XML root element
+parent:  BEADL-XML root element
-parent:  BEADL XML
 nav_order: 1
 has_children: true
 ---
+Protocol

 The root element `<BEADL>`{: .text-blue-200 } in the XML format works as a container for the behavioral task protocol definition but also to non-protocol specific properties such as properties for a graphical representation of the protocol in an additional editor.

 # Attributes